$\chi^2$-cut-off phenomenon for Galerkin projections of Fokker-Planck equations with monomial potentials: Introduction and main results

 The cut-off phenomenon has been extensively studied for finite or countable-state Markov chains, both in total variation, in $L^2$-type distances and in separation discrepancy; see, for instance,~\cite{CSC,ChenGYSaloff2024}, the reversible-chain results in~\cite{BHP,ChenHsuSheu}, the separation-cut-off example~\cite{AKL}, and the recent diffusion perspective in~\cite{Salez}.
 In those works, general criteria are typically formulated in terms of spectral information, geometric input, or suitable mixing inequalities.
 The cut-off phenomenon for small-noise perturbations of differential equations with coercive vector field is introduced in the seminal works~\cite{BJ,BJ1}; related continuous-state small-noise behavior, including gradual convergence for degenerate Langevin dynamics, is studied in~\cite{BCJ}.
 Recently, cutoff phenomenon for spatially localized initial conditions is studied in~\cite{BorMan}.
 Our results fit within this general program, but they address a rather different regime: a continuous-state reversible diffusion with a small-noise parameter and a localized initial condition, studied through a truncated $\chi^2$-distance associated with Galerkin projections of the Fokker--Planck eigensystem.

 The first novelty of the present work is methodological.
 We develop a PDE-based spectral approach which combines: (i) a scaling reduction from $\mathcal L_\varepsilon$ to $\mathcal L_1$; (ii) a WKB analysis for the associated Sturm--Liouville problem; and (iii) sharp asymptotics for the Fourier coefficients of localized initial data.
 This makes it possible to derive quantitative information not only on the eigenvalues, but also on the pointwise growth of the eigenfunctions at the $\varepsilon$-dependent spatial scale selected by the initial datum.
 To the best of our knowledge, this level of quantitative control has not been previously used to prove cut-off results for this class of Fokker--Planck dynamics.
+Moreover, such explicit analysis yields concrete information on the mixing-time scale and, in some regimes, on the limiting profile, going beyond the product condition and the cut-off window alone.

 The second novelty is conceptual.
 In the classical reversible setting, the product condition, namely that the spectral gap multiplied by the mixing time diverges, is a necessary benchmark in many situations, although it is not sufficient in general; see, e.g.,~\cite{BHP,CSC,Levin}.
 Our results are consistent with that principle in the regimes where cut-off occurs.
 However, the analysis also shows that, in the present small-noise diffusion problem, the spectral gap alone does not determine the phenomenon if we are interested in the cut-off time.
 What is decisive is the interplay between eigenvalues, eigenfunction growth, and the symmetry of the initial condition.
 In particular, the distinction between the regimes $\gamma\in(0,1/3]$ and $\gamma\in(1/3,1)$, as well as cut-off for $x_0=0$, is detected through refined asymptotics of the Fourier coefficients and not by the spectral gap alone.